Key Differences Between Commercial And Residential Roofing

 On the other hand, residential roofs almost always have at least a slight slope.
 Most property owners choose to have a steep slope as they make it easier to maintain the roof.
 A sloped roof is easier to install for smaller roof spaces offered by residential properties.

-2. Roofing materials and options5qy2g3nyhfu
+2. Roofing materials and options

 The roofing material depends on three major factors: budget of roofing project, weather conditions in the region, and maintenance required by various roofing materials.